Kowal Sentry Integration for Magento 2

 Recommendation:

-- one of the most valuable diagnostic settings.
+- this is one of the more valuable diagnostic settings.

 Attach Module Version